-Create the Smyth County Economic Development and Tourism Department - Investments in the county's economic development and tourism department will be instrumental in guiding marketing, tourism, small business, industrial, and general economic development moving forward.
-Therefore, the creation of a well-staffed department goes hand-in-hand with the need to grow the county's economy.
-Moving forward, the establishment of a bespoke department as well as investments in increasing capacity, funding, and manpower to this department are strongly recommended to guide continued economic growth over the next 10 to 20 years.
+Create the Smyth County Tourism Department - Continue to invest in the Smyth County Tourism Association and strengthen its formal partnership with the Economic Development Department.
+Investments in the County's economic development department and freestanding tourism association will be instrumental in guiding marketing, tourism, and general economic development moving forward.
+Currently, economic development and tourism are each staffed by a single employee.
+The County should consider increasing its investment in each entity, since a well-staffed department goes hand in hand with the need to grow the County's economy.
+Moving forward, the two departments should continue to partner on economic development projects and grants and consider formalizing the partnership under the Smyth Strong umbrella.
+Investments in increasing capacity, funding, and manpower to this department are strongly recommended to guide continued economic growth over the next 10 to 20 years.

-Strengthen Partnerships with Federal and State Recreational Assets - With large portions of Smyth County falling under federal or state jurisdiction and many of those areas being home to popular recreational opportunities, it will be vital to create two-way communication between these entities and the county.
+Strengthen Partnerships with Federal and State Recreational Assets - With large portions of Smyth County falling under federal or state jurisdiction and many of those areas being home to popular recreational opportunities, it will be vital to create two-way communication between these entities and the County.
 Marketing and advocacy are pathways to strengthen these partnerships due to restrictions placed upon state and federal entities.
-Through expanded marketing efforts, unique recreational assets such as Hungry Mother State Park and the Mount Rogers National Recreation Area can be marketed to those inside and outside the county in a manner that Virginia State Parks and the National Forest Service may not be able to.
-Additionally, the county should engage in advocacy on behalf of these entities in order to increase funding, amenities, and opportunities within these lands.
+Through expanded marketing efforts, unique recreational assets such as Hungry Mother State Park and the Mount Rogers National Recreation Area can be marketed to those inside and outside the County in a manner that Virginia State Parks and the National Forest Service may not be able to.
+Additionally, the County should engage in advocacy on behalf of these entities in order to increase funding, amenities, and opportunities within these lands.

-Market Smyth County as "The Basecamp of SWVA" - Marketing is a powerful tool in selling the county to tourists.
-Location is another important factor in how the county can market itself.
-With the abundance of natural assets, scenic beauty, and attractions within and close to Smyth County, in addition to the county's proximity to I-81 and I-77, Smyth is strategically located in the heart of Southwest Virginia.
+Market Smyth County as "The Basecamp of SWVA" - Marketing is a powerful tool in selling the County to tourists.
+Location is another important factor in how the County can market itself.
+With the abundance of natural assets, scenic beauty, and attractions within and close to Smyth County, in addition to the County's proximity to I-81 and I-77, Smyth is strategically located in the heart of Southwest Virginia.
 This gives visitors the opportunity to see and experience multiple tourist attractions, cultural events, and outdoor recreational opportunities if only they stayed in Smyth County.
 Moving forward, Smyth County should begin to market itself not only as a place to stay in its own right but as a place you can come, shop, dine, stay, and use as a jumping-off point to explore other locations in SWVA.
-The creation of Smyth County as a "basecamp" for further exploration of SWVA takes advantage of the county's placement and spurs the development of secondary services like restaurants, lodging, gas stations, electric charging stations, and shopping.
+The creation of Smyth County as a "basecamp" for further exploration of SWVA takes advantage of the County's placement and spurs the development of secondary services like restaurants, lodging, gas stations, electric charging stations, and shopping.

-Invest in Expanded Lodging Offerings - Investing in the creation of new short term lodging (hotels and motels) as well as short term vacation rentals and RV camping to capture tourism dollars and improve the ability for tourists to stay in the county.
+Invest in Expanded Lodging Offerings - Investing in the creation of new short term lodging (hotels and motels) as well as short term vacation rentals and RV camping to capture tourism dollars and improve the ability for tourists to stay in the County.